Skipper-Skeeto/skipper-skeeto-timing/README.md

 There's (for now?) not a "golden route" in this games, it's really up to personal preference.
 Therefore there is a bit of work needed to be done before being able to work with AutoSplit:

-1. Create a new folder where all your split images will be placed
+1. Create a new folder where all your split images will be placed.
+Ignore the final split (that stops the timer) for now, as it's handled later in the guide
-2. Move/copy the images that matches splits you want (for 1st edition of this game, ignore the last split for now)
+2. Move/copy the images that matches the splits you want
 3. Order the images alphabetically by renaming them based on their appereances.
-This can for instance be done by prepending their filenames with `01_`, `02_`, `03_` etc. to their filename
+This can for instance be done by prepending their filenames with `01_`, `02_`, `03_` etc.
 4. Move/copy the image starting with `start_auto_splitter` - this doesn't need to be renamed
 5. Specific for 1st edition:
    1. Find the image that matches the last scene in your route.
 Rename the image so it's ordered last, for instance if